 “Going solar has been on our radar for some time,” said Jack Baker, co-owner of Litchfield Distillery.
 “It’s a fairly complicated transition that took a lot of planning, but we’re excited to be crossing the goal line.”

 The Distillery contracted Newtown-based Smart Roofs to install 174 solar panels on the building’s roof.
 Since the panels lay flat on a flat roof, they are barely visible from ground view and may be hard for the average person to spot.

-“We estimate that our panels will provide close to 100% of our electrical needs moving forward,” said Baker.
+“We estimate that our panels will provide close to 100% of our electrical needs moving forward,” said Baker on the subject.